20th Anniversary interview with Myriam Ould-Braham.

 Children’s Matinée at Hatch House

-Join us for this Hatch House first - Courtenay Celeste Fox will inspiring the next generation in this interactive and fun Children’s Matinée.
+Join us for this Hatch House first - Courtney Celeste Fox will be inspiring the next generation in this interactive and fun Children’s Matinée.

 We are delighted to introduce a brand-new addition to our weekend of world-class ballet and dance at the beautiful Hatch House near Tisbury: the Children’s Matinée Performance.